Alkalynity/geniusmetatool/README.md

 This tool does not create additional song pages, it ONLY updates metadata for song pages on an *existing* album.
 The tool checks if the album exists before attempting to update the song pages.

 *THIS IS CURRENTLY WINDOWS-ONLY.* I have no plans to officially support mac due to their draconian app notarization that rolled out with Catalina (10.15).
-However, in theory it should still work if you built it yourself and ran it, but I haven't tested it on \*nix so YYMV.
+However, in theory it should still work if you built it yourself and ran it, but I haven't tested it on \*nix so YMMV.

 It's currently still *very* buggy.
 It doesn't handle errors from Genius very well, particularly when it (Genius) fails to update the song metadata (for reasons I still don't understand yet).
 The GUI in particular is a big CF, mostly because I suck at GUI development and (admittedly) don't care enough to improve it beyond being usable.
 That being said, if it's a big enough problem that it hinders people from being able to use it properly, I'll try to fix it the best I can.
 I wanted to get a release out so other people can test it and give me feedback.